jup-ag/space-station/docs/2-apis/2-swap-sdk.md

 ---

+sidebar_label: "Swap SDK"
+description: "Interact with Jupiter with Javascript"
-title: Swap SDK — Interact with Jupiter with Javascript
+title: "Swap SDK: Interact with Jupiter with Javascript"
 ---

-## Swap SDK: Integrating Jupiter with Javascript

 We offer an API and an SDK, but, we recommend that integrators use our API.
 The API offers several benefits -- see the [API page](/docs/apis/swap-api) for details.